dcluna/dcluna.github.io/_posts/2015-08-08-evil-register-list-workaround.md

 title: Fix for :reg error in Evil
 ---

 Small post with a fix for a (somewhat) common problem.
-If use Emacs' registers to save window or frame configurations, you probably found a small bug with the ':reg' command in Evil-mode.
+If you use Emacs' registers to save window or frame configurations, you probably found a small bug with the ':reg' command in Evil-mode.

 ![Backtrace with 'wrong-type-argument number-or-marker-p _' error]({{ site.url }}/public/evil-backtrace.jpeg)